wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

 dateTime
 ^^^^^^^^

-The dateTime filter is only valid for string properties.
+The dateTime filter is only valid for string and null properties.

 .. code-block:: json